KarthikSBhattar/ekanlabs.com/company.md

 ## Transparency

-We prioritize transparency in AI safety.
+We prioritize transparency to reassure the community and clients.
 Through research, product implementation, continuous learning, and regular sharing, we ensure openness and accessibility to our insights and progress.

 ## History

 ---

-Ekanlabs was founded in 2021 with the goal of revolutionizing AI models by introducing newfound scalability and speed.
+Ekanlabs was founded in 2021 with the goal of revolutionizing logistics and machine learning by introducing newfound scalability and speed.
 We quickly formed a team and began building a prototype to validate the feasibility of this technology on NISQ (Noisy Intermediate-Scale Quantum) devices.
 Soon, we began experimenting with scalability and comparing it to classical devices.

 We are now looking to expand globally and need your help to spread the word.
-We firmly believe that this technology has the potential to revolutionize the field of AI.
+We firmly believe that this technology has the potential to revolutionize multiple industries and eventuall replace conventional supercomputers.